essaysMay 20, 20265 min read

 The History Was Never Just Scientific

-The pattern the essay tracks is consistent: infrastructure inherits a simplified version of its designers' intentions.
+The pattern the essay tracks is consistent.
+Infrastructure inherits a simplified version of its designers' intentions.
 Kraepelin's framework was provisional and self-revising; what his successors inherited was a rigid architecture treated as settled science.
 Spitzer's operational criteria were a tool for inter-rater reliability; what we live with now is a system where the criteria are the disorder, full stop.
 Each generation rounds the corners off the last one's caveats.

 When the Category Changes the Person

 This is why the validity debate has the structure of a fistfight in a hall of mirrors.
-You cannot separate the diagnosis from the diagnosed person's relationship to the diagnosis.
-The infrastructure is not just describing the territory; it is part of the territory.
-The DSM is one of very few engineering artifacts in the world that has to remain coherent while the things it sorts are reading it over its shoulder and reacting.
+You can't separate the diagnosis from the diagnosed person's relationship to the diagnosis.
+The infrastructure isn't just describing the territory; it's part of the territory.

 Why There Are Six Games in the Essay